1 Utama: History

 In the 1990s, See Hoy Chan Holdings Group started developing a new town known as Bandar Utama comprising both residential and commercial areas.
 As market demand for this location surged, the developer planned to build a mall in this town.
 The developer looked for inspiration for such a mall in the United States in 1993 before designing the first phase of the mall known as the Old Wing today.
 As the developer believed that the mall should come with anchor tenants, they signed an agreement with AEON to open Jusco (later rebranded as AEON) as the main tenant in the mall.

-The mall was officially opened in September 1995 with all premises fully rented by various tenants.
+The mall was officially opened on August 19, 1995 with all premises fully rented by various tenants.
 The cost of the construction of the first phase of the mall was RM89 million.
 The first IKEA store in Malaysia opened on April 25, 1996 in the mall with a good reception from customers during the first few days after opening.
 At that time, most IKEA products sold there were made in Malaysia including dining tables, chairs, coffee tables, venetian blinds, cutting boards, toys and bed frames.
 The IKEA store covered 7,431 m2 of space inside the mall.
 Due to increased demand for IKEA products, the store was relocated to a bigger space in Mutiara Damansara on August 14, 2003, becoming the largest IKEA store in Asia-Pacific at that time until it was surpassed by another store in Gwangmyeong, South Korea in 2014.